mynodebtc/mynode_docs/docs/troubleshooting/electrum-connection-error.md

 To find your Electrum files, try [these instructions](https://electrum.readthedocs.io/en/latest/faq.html#where-is-my-wallet-file-located).

-Open the config file and make change the connection URL to: `[myNode IP]:50001:t`
+Open the config file and make change the connection URL to: `[MyNode IP]:50001:t`

-Restart Electrum and you will be using myNode for trusted Electrum access!
+Restart Electrum and you will be using MyNode for trusted Electrum access!